Nandhakumarsj/Internships-LGMVIP/LGMVIP-Web-Task4/README.md

 # Calculator
 - This app is fully react-based offline calculator
-- This calculator is tested and deployed
+- This calculator is tested and [deployed here](https://calculator-sjnk.netlify.app/)